The world can seem like a really cruel place sometimes. And as individuals we often want to make a positive difference in anyway we can.

 However, as it turns out, our acts of kindness and good deeds may have a larger impact on the world than we initially thought.

-According to a 2010 study published in the Proceedings of the National Academy of Sciences, researchers have shown that generosity can be highly contagious.
+According to a recent study published in the Proceedings of the National Academy of Sciences, researchers have shown that generosity can be highly contagious.

 In other words, when we act kindly toward one person, that person is much more likely to be kinder toward others in the future.